Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The Creutzfeldt-Jakob disease is a sporadic or familial prion disease.
-Bovine spongiform encephalopathy (cow rabies) is considered as a variant of CJD.
+Creutzfeldt-Jakob disease is a sporadic or familial prion disease.
+Bovine spongiform encephalopathy (mad cow disease) is considered a variant of CJD.

-Creutzfeldt-Jakob disease is manifested by the development of dementia, myoclonic seizures and other neurological disorders; death occurs in 1-2 years.
-Infection can be prevented by observing precautions when working with infected tissues and using bleach to clean contaminated tools.
+Creutzfeldt-Jakob disease is characterized by the development of dementia, myoclonic seizures, and other neurological disorders; death occurs within 1 to 2 years.
+Infection can be prevented by taking precautions when working with infected tissue and using bleach to clean contaminated instruments.
 Treatment is symptomatic.

-Creutzfeldt-Jakob disease usually affects people older than 40 years (mean age is 60 years).
-The disease is found all over the world; the incidence rate is higher among the Jews of North Africa.
-Most cases are sporadic, but 5 to 15% are hereditary diseases transmitted by the autosomal dominant type.
-With the hereditary form of CJD, the disease debuts earlier and has a longer duration.
-Creutzfeldt-Jakob disease can be transmitted by iatrogenic pathway (for example, after transplantation of corpus coronary or dura mater, using stereotactic intracerebral electrodes or the use of growth hormone prepared from human pituitary).
+Creutzfeldt-Jakob disease usually affects people over 40 years of age (mean age 60 years).
+The disease occurs worldwide; incidence is higher in North African Jews.
+Most cases are sporadic, but 5% to 15% are inherited in an autosomal dominant manner.
+In the inherited form of CJD, the disease begins earlier and has a longer duration.
+Creutzfeldt-Jakob disease can be transmitted iatrogenically (eg, after cadaveric corneal or dura mater transplantation, by using stereotactic intracerebral electrodes, or by using growth hormone prepared from human pituitary glands).

-The new variant of Creutzfeldt-Jakob disease (nWBC) has become most widespread in the UK.
-In the early 80s, due to non-strict regulations, the processed animals infected (pruritus, prion sickness of sheep) were trapped in feed for cattle.
-Thousands of animals became ill with bovine spongiform encephalopathy (BSE), called cow madness.
-People who consumed meat from infected cattle developed Creutzfeldt-Jakob disease.
+New variant Creutzfeldt-Jakob disease (nvCJD) has become most prevalent in the UK.
+In the early 1980s, lax regulations allowed processed animal waste infected with (scrapie, a prion disease of sheep) to be fed to cattle.
+Thousands of animals became infected with bovine spongiform encephalopathy (BSE), also known as mad cow disease.
+People who ate the infected cattle developed Creutzfeldt-Jakob disease.

 ICD-10 code